apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

 per default and provided as :ref:`DAG run configuration <dagrun:parameters>` to the receiving DAG.
 This means such data can directly be used by consuming :ref:`DAGs as parameter <concepts:params>`.

-As during the merge of extra information some information might be over-ridden you eithe rneed to use unique keys or use the ``triggering_dataset_events`` as described below.
+As during the merge of extra information some information might be over-ridden you either need to use unique keys or use the ``triggering_dataset_events`` as described below.

 Fetching information from a Triggering Dataset Event